itinance/rn-compilation-error/README.md

-# Example-Repo for ReactNative issue: "No visible @interface for 'RCTRootView' declares the selector 'setReactPreferredFocusedView:'"
+# Example-Repo for ReactNative issue 21593:

+"No visible @interface for 'RCTRootView' declares the selector 'setReactPreferredFocusedView:'"

 https://github.com/facebook/react-native/issues/21593